Who was interviewed?

 With both of these measures, they are able to meet the approximately 45 percent of those who are interested in the careers who prefer to be approached directly by companies instead of applying for their own.
 Further advantages in the area of active sourcing are seen by companies in possible cost savings.

 Active sourcing is thus associated with similar hype potential as some years ago still the social media recruiting.

 In this respect, companies also see some challenges: Around 88,2 percent think that recruiters have to learn additional new skills as a result of the use of social media.

 The fact that only 33 percent of companies have an explicit strategy for the use of social media in recruitment could be a result of their fear of having to spend a lot of effort on active sourcing.

-In addition, about half (48 percent) think that external sources of active sourcing are already "overfished," and about as many of the surveyed companies claim that they consider the active job search as a very time-consuming task.
+In addition, about half (48 percent) think that external sources of active sourcing are already "overfished", and about as many of the surveyed companies say that they consider job search as a very time-consuming process.